Table of Contents

 Laboratory

-- Seropositivity for anti-HTLV-1 antibody as surrogate for demonstration of monoclonal integration of virus
+- Seropositivity for anti-HTLV1 antibody as a surrogate for demonstration of monoclonal integration of the virus

-- CBC: elevated leukocyte count and circulating neoplastic lymphocytes (leukemic phase)
+- Complete blood count (CBC): elevated leukocyte count and circulating neoplastic lymphocytes (leukemic phase)

 - Elevated serum LDH level reflects disease burden / activity